Aftermath of the Bronze Night: Trials

 On June 27, 2007, the media reported of the first batch of trials involving the prosecutors requesting non-suspended sentences.
-Jevgeni Kazakov, 21, who was infamously pictured as the gleeful looter clutching a half-liter bottle of Sprite, a pack of Orbit chewing gum and two packs of Libresse female sanitary pads, was convicted through the negotiation procedure (comparable to plea bargain of common law legal systems) on June 27, 2007 and sentenced to one year in prison, with two months to be served immediately and the rest suspended for 18 months.
+Jevgeni Kazakov, 21, who was pictured looting a half-liter bottle of Sprite, a pack of Orbit chewing gum and two packs of Libresse female sanitary pads, was convicted through the negotiation procedure (comparable to plea bargain of common law legal systems) on June 27, 2007 and sentenced to one year in prison, with two months to be served immediately and the rest suspended for 18 months.

 On June 26, 2007, the media reported that Artur Kivik, 19, was sentenced to 2 month "shock incarceration".
 Sven Anniko, 18, was sentenced to one year in prison suspended for 3 years.
 Raido, 20, had been convicted and have to pay fine of 2000 EEK.
 Both Sven and Raido participated in looting of Hugo Boss store and stole some wine from convenience store.

 Another accused looter, one 23-year-old Jevgeni (last name not published), reached an agreement of conviction and sentence of immediate one-year imprisonment with the prosecutor, but withdrew from it in front of judge.
 He had a suspended four-year imprisonment from an earlier conviction; this agreed conviction would have brought him a total of five years immediate real imprisonment.
 According to the Estonian laws regarding criminal proceedings, his case will now be reviewed by the prosecutor and investigators, and will likely go to a full trial afterwards.

 A vandal, Sergei Dolgov, who has no Estonian citizenship but had been convicted before, was convicted in the felony of violation of public order during rioting, over throwing rocks at policemen and vandalising lawn in front of Estonian National Library.
 He was sentenced to one year of imprisonment, suspended for 18 months.

 As of August 2007, the harshest sentence has been that of Vjatšeslav Zjunin, who was sentenced to a year of real imprisonment for looting and had an outstanding suspended sentence from an earlier conviction.
 Most vandals and looters have been sentenced to community service or relatively small fines, however.